Upper Market Square (Görlitz): Begin of 20th century and Weimar Republic

-In 1909/10, the Holy Trinity Church was thoroughly renovated; the artist Adolf Quensen from Braunschweig provided the walls and vaults with romanticizing paintings.
-The once simple ceiling and wall decorations gave way to lush and playful paintings, today these paintings are considered worthy of preservation as contemporary witnesses to the national and religious understanding of the time.
+In 1909/10, the Holy Trinity Church was renovated; the artist Adolf Quensen from Braunschweig provided the walls and vaults with romanticizing paintings.
+The ceiling and wall decorations were replaced with new paintings, which are now considered worthy of preservation as evidence of the national and religious understanding of the time.

 With the beginning of the First World War in 1914, the regular parades of the Görlitz garrison troops on the Upper Market Square ended.
 The soldiers marched through the city to the train station under the cheers of the population.

 On November 9, 1918, at 6 pm., a large crowd gathered in front of the Kaisertrutz, the main guardhouse at that time.
 They liberated the military prisoners from the guardhouse without the duty officers being able to prevent it.
 At the end of the day, the red flag was hoisted on the Kaisertrutz.
 The day after at 1 p.m. the Reichstag representative Paul Taubadel (SDP, for Görlitz-Lubań since 1912 in the Reichstag) spoke to numerous people on the Upper Market Square.
 Von Bähr (USPD) and soldier Krüger were also among the speakers.
 On May 1, 1919, thousands of people celebrated the first May parade after the end of the Empire.

 In the Golden Twenties the house No.24 offered a new home to the new Volkskabarett zum Mönch (public revue).
 The audience was entertained with sideswipes at boorish inflation winners and the prudish regimentation of swimwear.
 The audience probably found the sharper political satire inappropriate.
 More popular were languorous tango singers and discreet ribaldry.
 The highlight of these years was the Oberlausitzer Festwoche (Upper Lusatian Festival Week) from July 3 to 10, 1927.
 The parade with more than 70 floats, including military clubs, post office, fire department, craftsmen's groups, a beer wagon of the Landskron brewery, gymnasts and athletes as well as floats of the automobile club was admired by thousands of citizens.
 On the stage on the Upper Market Square every evening from 8:30 p.m. the athletes and gymnasts offered performances.
 Also a music corps of the Reichswehr from the III.
 Battalion of the 8th Infantry Regiment under Heinrich Junghans played and reminded of earlier military parades on the square.
 Another highlight was the colorful illumination of the Reichenbach Tower and the Kaisertrutz in the evening.

 In September 1928, during his visit to Görlitz, Reichspräsident Paul von Hindenburg also came to the Upper Market Square.
 He was greeted by the residents with the old black-red-white imperial flag of the German Empire.
 Only on the public buildings the black-red-gold flag of the Weimar Republic was hoisted up.
 A few years later with Hitler's seizure of power, the Reich flags finally disappeared in the attics of local residents, where they were rediscovered a few decades later.